Madden NFL: 1980s – Creation

-EA likely expected Madden to endorse the game without participating in its design.
 Early plans envisioned six or seven players per team because of technical limitations but Madden insisted on having 11 players, stating "I'm not putting my name on it if it's not real".
 Ybarra, who had played chess, not football, in high school, became an expert on the subject through his work, but found that 11 players overwhelmed contemporary home computers.
 Most projects that are as delayed as Madden are canceled; Ybarra and developer Robin Antonick needed three years, more than twice the length of the average development process.
 The project became known within the company as "Trip's Folly", and Madden—who had received $100,000 advance against royalties that EA's outside auditors advised to write-off because it would never be recouped—believed at times that EA had given up.

 The company hired Bethesda Softworks to finish the game, but this only got them partway to their goal.
 While EA used many of its designs, including contributions to their physics engine, within a year Bethesda stopped working on Madden and sued EA over EA's failure to publish new versions of Bethesda's Gridiron! football game.
 This added to the delay.
 After a final development push, John Madden Football debuted in 1988 for the Apple II computers.
 Hawkins and an exhausted Ybarra ("All my memories are of pain") could move on to other projects.

 Contracted to provide plays, Madden gave EA the 1980 Raiders playbook, and EA hired San Francisco Examiner writer Frank Cooney, who had designed his own figurine football game with numerical skill ratings.
 Those skill ratings, also utilized in a spreadsheet based game called Grid Grade, were a precursor to player ratings in Madden Football.
 Although the company could not yet legally use NFL teams' or players' names, Cooney obtained real plays from NFL teams.
 The back of the box called the game "The First Real Football Simulation" and quoted Madden: "Hey, if there aren't 11 players, it isn't real football."
 Documentation included diagrams of dozens of offensive and defensive plays with Madden's commentary on coaching strategies and philosophy.
 In addition to submitting plays, Cooney worked with programmers and producers to create numerical ratings for every player so they would perform appropriately in the game, especially in man-to-man situations.
 In the beginning there were eight to 12 traits that were graded for each player.
 That number would grow to more than 200 as the game became more sophisticated.
 The game sold moderately well but given the sophisticated playbook its interface was complex, and Madden's insistence on 11 players caused the game to run slowly.